 MerchantGenius has been around since the early 2020s, making it one of the original Shopify store directories.
 Founded by Simon Paul in Spokane, Washington, the platform positions itself as an AI-powered data analytics service connecting merchants, customers, and partners.

 What you get per store.
 Each listing on MerchantGenius shows the store name, domain URL, a brief description, and a thumbnail image.
-The information is primarily store-level -- you get an overview of what the store is, but the depth of product-level data is limited compared to dedicated product research tools.
+The information is primarily store-level.
+You get an overview of what the store is, but the depth of product-level data is limited compared to dedicated product research tools.

 Browsing and filtering.
 The primary way to navigate MerchantGenius is by date.
 You can browse archives of stores launched on any given day, going back several years.
 This chronological approach works well if you want to see what launched on a specific date, but it is less useful if you are searching for stores in a particular niche, language, or price range.

 Strengths.
 Free access is a genuine advantage, especially for casual researchers or those just starting out.
 The historical archive going back to 2021 provides a long timeline for tracking store launches over time.
-DNS-based detection is a sound technical approach that catches stores other methods miss.

 StoreLister: Features and Approach